nss tech note7¶

 Use

-to destroy a public key (SECKEYPublicKey *
+SECKEY_DestroyPublicKey()to destroy a public key (SECKEYPublicKey *).Use

-to destroy a private key (SECKEYPrivateKey *
+SECKEY_DestroyPrivateKey()to destroy a private key (SECKEYPrivateKey *).Unlike

-); the symmetric key is destroyed when its reference count becomes zero.
+SECKEYPublicKeyandSECKEYPrivateKey,PK11SymKeyobjects are reference counted.
+UsePK11_ReferenceSymKey()to acquire a reference to a symmetric key (PK11SymKey *).
+UsePK11_FreeSymKey()to release a reference to a symmetric key (PK11SymKey *); the symmetric key is destroyed when its reference count becomes zero.

 Functions¶